-From 2013/14, Business Rates Retention will mean that certain losses in rates will need to be funded by the Council.
+Under Business Rates Retention, certain losses in rates will need to be funded by the Council.
 This reserve has been created to reflect the total amount of Business Rates this Council is required to "lose" before receipt of a safety net payment.